Tramway Live Cams

 Here is a panorama of views from the tower of St. Peter's Church, Chemnitz, Germany.
 Click on the one called "Carolastraße" and you will get a larger image looking down onto that street, where trams pass by.
 The image updates once per hour, but there is an archive all the images from the previous seven days.

 From the "Koelnverkehr" web site in Cologne (Köln), Germany, we get this series of traffic cameras.
-Follow the links to "Traffic-Cams" for a page of thumbnail views of the available locations.
-Click on the one that you require and you will see a larger picture.
-Under this are the words "bewegte Bilder".
-Clicking there will give you a stream of images for about 40 seconds, if you have suitable hardware and software.
+For a while the site has been under maintenence, but is expected to return.
 The best tram views are at Barbarossaplatz Süd, Barbarossaplatz Nord, Neumarkt West, Cäcilienstraße Messe Kreisel, and Deutzer Brücke.

 From Dresden, Germany, we get this fine series of traffic cameras.
 You will see a map of the location of the cameras.
 MOST of the locations can have trams!
 Click on the map to get the full size pictures.
 The pictures automatically update every 60 seconds.